Cubical approximation for directed topology I: Triangulations

 \begin{defn} We write $\tri$ for the unique cocontinuous functor

 naturally assigning to each cubical set $\BOX\boxobj{n}$ the simplicial set $\sn\boxobj{n}$.
 We write $\qua$ for the right adjoint $\PRESHEAVES\DEL\ra\PRESHEAVES\BOX$ to $\tri$. \end{defn}

 Triangulation $\tri$ restricts and corestricts to an isomorphism between full subcategories of cubical sets and simplicial sets having dimensions $0$ and $1$ because such cubical sets and simplicial sets are determined by their restrictions to $\OP\BOX_1$ and $\tri$ does not affect such restrictions.
-The functor $\tri$ is cocontinuous because it is a left adjoint.
-Less formally, $\qua\circ\tri$ is also cocontinuous.
+The functor $\tri$ is cocontinuous by construction.
+Less straightforwardly, $\qua\circ\tri$ is also cocontinuous.

 \begin{lem} The composite $\qua\circ\tri:\hat\BOX\ra\hat\BOX$ is cocontinuous. \end{lem} \begin{proof} Let $\eta_B$ be the cubical function